 (a) An Application for Eligibility is used solely to determine eligibility for Reimbursement.
 An Application for Eligibility must be filed within 365 days of receiving an RTN, and if applicable, not later than 365 days after Closure.

-For those Owners who received a Certificate of Compliance pursuant to 503 CMR 2.07(2)(f):

-an Application for Eligibility shall be filed pursuant to 503 CMR 2.09(1)(a); and

-Claims for Reimbursement filed on or after July 23, 2007 shall be subject to a 5% reduction from the allowable costs, obligations and expenses for that Occurrence.

-Any reductions set forth in 503 CMR 2.09(1)(b) may be modified by the Board subject to the Conference process specified in 503 CMR 2.18(7).

 After filing an Application for Eligibility, the Applicant shall furnish the Board with such additional information as the Board deems necessary to determine that the Release and the Applicant meet the requirements set forth in 503 CMR 2.00 and M.G.L. c.
 21J.